dwmcrobb/libDwmPkg/README.md

     > Any other package information.

 Note that all arguments are string literals.
-The whole idea is to build a string literal underneath, at compile time, without using the preprocessor to assemble the string literal.
+The whole idea is to build a string literal at compile time, without using the preprocessor to assemble the string literal.

 #### Package types
 Package types are just string literals, but I provide macros for